CoderCpy/Python_projects/streamlit/route_mapping/readme.md

 ## Key Technologies

-Python: The primary programming language used for the analysis.
+- **Python**: The primary programming language used for the analysis.
-Folium: Data wrangling of the Python ecosystem and the mapping strengths of the Leaflet.js library.
+- **Folium**: Data wrangling of the Python ecosystem and the mapping strengths of the Leaflet.js library.
-Streamlit: An open-source Python framework.
+- **Streamlit**: An open-source Python framework.

 ## How to Use